South Benfleet: Governance

 There are two tiers of local government covering South Benfleet, at district and non-metropolitan county level: Castle Point Borough Council, based in Thundersley, and Essex County Council, based in Chelmsford.

-South Benfleet was an ancient parish.
-In 1929 the parish was merged with the neighbouring parishes of Hadleigh and Thundersley to become Benfleet Urban District.
-The three parishes were thereafter classed as urban parishes and so no longer had separate parish councils, instead being directly administered by Benfleet Urban District Council.
+South Benfleet was an ancient parish in the Barstable Hundred of Essex.
+When elected parish and district councils were established in 1894, South Benfleet was given a parish council and included in the Rochford Rural District.
+In 1929 the parish and its neighbours Hadleigh and Thundersley were removed from the rural district and united to become Benfleet Urban District.
+The three parishes were thereafter classed as urban parishes and so were no longer eligible to have parish councils, with the lowest elected tier of local government being Benfleet Urban District Council.
 In 1951, South Benfleet urban parish had a population of 8,191.

 Benfleet Urban District was abolished on 1 April 1974 under the Local Government Act 1972, becoming part of the new district of Castle Point.
-No successor parish was created for the former urban district and so South Benfleet is directly administered by Castle Point Borough Council.
+No successor parish was created for the former urban district and so Castle Point Borough Council is the lowest elected tier of local government covering South Benfleet.

 Transport

 Benfleet railway station is served by the London, Tilbury and Southend railway line, currently run by c2c rail.
 By road the A13 and A12/A127/A130 connect the town to London.